 Flights aren’t included as part of the Ride package.
 We want to allow you to select your preferred class and route (direct/non-direct, different price options etc), and to accommodate those of you who might like a few days holiday either side so everyone is responsible for organising their own flight.

 Yes.
 A single entry visa to Kenya costs around £50.
 You must also have a yellow fever vaccination, plus a couple of others which are recommended - you should talk to your GP or travel nurse about which are required before travel.
 You will have to pay for these yourself.

 We will start the ride in Nairobi and end in Meru.
-We’re currently planning the route and we should pass through Naivasha, Nakuru, Lake Bogoria, Nyahururu, Nanyuki, Lewa National Park and end in Meru.
+We’re currently planning the route and we should pass through Naivasha, Nakuru, Nyahururu, Nanyuki, Lewa Wildlife Conservancy and end in Meru.
 We’re really excited.

 Rest assured that we will be staying in the best accommodation available in each area to make sure you have somewhere comfortable to come back to after your long day’s ride.
 Imagine national parks, beautiful lakes and incredible sunsets.